|

 The trip takes from an hour to an hour and a half by ferry and about 35 minutes on the Flying Dolphin hydrofoil.

-Boats to Aegina leave hourly from the port of Pireaus and take passengers to either the main town of Aegina or to Agia Marina on the northern side of the island.
+Ferries to Aegina leave hourly from the port of Pireaus and take passengers to either the main town of Aegina or to Agia Marina on the northern side of the island.

-The island has a very colourful history, once posing a political and military challenge to the power of Athens.
+Aegina island has a very colourful history, once posing a political and military challenge to the power of Athens.

 Excavated pottery, sculptures and other ancient bric-a-brac can be seen in the Archaeological Museum of Aegina.

-About 6.5 kilometres from the main port of Aegina are the ruins of the abandoned city of Palaiohora, the island's capital from the 9th to the early 19th Centuries.
+About 6.5 kilometres from the main port of Aegina are the ruins of the abandoned city of Palaiohora, the island’s capital from the 9th to the early 19th centuries.

 Sensational seafood restaurants can be found in the small coastal village of Perdika, where the harbour mouth is shielded by a rock island renowned for its wild peacocks.